lachlancresswell/AutoR1/README.md

 3. Copy R1 project into downloaded folder and rename to 'R1.dbpr'
 4. Double click 'start-macos.command' or 'start-windows.bat' depending on your OS
 5. Modified project file will be created in this folder called 'R1_AUTO.dbpr'

-## Overview

-- Create meters view

-  Creates metering for ever channel in every source in the project.

-- Create master view

-  Creates an overall view of sources and channels with metering, fallback, status, ArraySight and ArrayProcessing controls.

 ## Notes